SADOCKDOG/afo-core-manager/PRD.md

 ## Animations

-Animations should feel **precise and purposeful** - like the movement of drafting tools or the satisfying click of a mechanical pencil.
-Use subtle, snappy transitions that reinforce actions without distracting.
+Animations should feel **precise, purposeful, and technically refined** - like the satisfying movement of precision drafting tools or the smooth operation of mechanical instruments.
+Use subtle, confident transitions that reinforce actions and hierarchy without distracting from content.
+The dark theme enhances the perception of depth and layering through strategic use of shadows and elevation changes.
 Key moments:

-- **Project Creation**: Smooth slide-in of the form modal with backdrop blur (300ms ease-out)
+- **Project Creation**: Smooth slide-in of form modal with subtle backdrop blur and elevation shadow (300ms ease-out)
-- **Phase Completion**: Satisfying check animation with subtle spring physics when marking phases complete
+- **Phase Completion**: Satisfying check animation with subtle glow effect and spring physics when marking phases complete
-- **Dashboard Loading**: Skeleton screens that transform into content, cards fade-up sequentially with 50ms stagger
+- **Dashboard Loading**: Skeleton screens with shimmer effect that transform into content, cards fade-up sequentially with 50ms stagger
-- **Hover States**: Micro-elevation change on cards (subtle shadow transition 200ms)
+- **Hover States**: Elevation change on cards with enhanced shadow depth and subtle border glow (200ms transition)
-- **Status Changes**: Color transition with gentle pulse to draw attention to state changes
+- **Status Changes**: Smooth color transition with gentle pulse and subtle glow to draw attention to state changes
+- **Element Focus**: Subtle ring glow effect in primary color for focused interactive elements
+- **Card Interactions**: Micro-lift effect (translateY) combined with shadow depth increase on hover

 ## Component Selection